kputnam/piggly/README.md

 ## Limitations

-* Not all PL/pgSQL grammar is currently supported, but this is easily addressed
+* Not all PL/pgSQL grammar is currently supported, but the grammar is easy to modify
 * Cannot parse nested dollar-quoted strings, eg $A$ ... $B$ ... $B$ ... $A$
 * SQL statements are not instrumented, so their branches (COALESCE, WHERE-clauses, etc) aren't tracked